Balgowlah Heights

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 Balgowlah Heights' median taxpayer income was $75,525 with an average of $156,132 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This places it among the top percentile nationally, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth, current estimates would be approximately $82,217 (median) and $169,965 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Balgowlah Heights rank highly nationally, between the 95th and 99th percentiles.
-The earnings profile shows that 57.8% of the population (2,098 individuals) fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
-Economic strength is evident through 66.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.3% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+Nationally, this places it among the top percentile, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimates based on an 8.86% Wage Price Index growth would be approximately $82,217 (median) and $169,965 (average).
+In Balgowlah Heights, household, family, and personal incomes ranked highly according to the 2021 Census, between the 95th and 99th percentiles nationally.
+The earnings profile showed that 57.8% of the population earned more than $4,000 annually, contrasting with the region where the $1,500 - $2,999 bracket led at 30.9%.
+Economic strength was evident through 66.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retained 87.3% of their income, reflecting strong purchasing power and the area's SEIFA income ranking placed it in the 10th decile.

 Frequently Asked Questions - Income